The Residential Program and Reasonable Accommodations

 Please note that Bates College does not grant accommodations solely based on the recommendations of care providers.
 The determination is made based on all information relevant to the documented functional limitations caused by the disability in relation to the residential program.

-The deadline for requests for current Bates students is February 1 for the following academic year.
-This deadline allows the Housing Accommodation Review Committee adequate time to review requests prior to the complex lottery process, which begins in March.
-For example, requests for the 2021-2022 academic year should be submitted no later than February 1, 2021.
+Current Bates students are encouraged to submit their housing accommodation requests by February 1 for the following academic year.
+These dates allows the Housing Accommodation Review Committee adequate time to review requests prior to the complex lottery process, which begins in March.

 If a need for a housing accommodation request arises outside of the above timelines, students should still follow the same application process.
 The Housing Accommodation Committee will review post-deadline requests and the college will make every attempt to implement approved accommodations based on current availability.
 Please note that availability for certain types of accommodations may be limited at later points in the year.